sqrwf/openwrt-collectd-exec-dslstats/readme.md

 * `/etc/collecd/collectd-dslstats-lantiq.sh` and make it executable (`chmod +x`)
   the shell script responsible for collecting the data
+* `/usr/share/rpcd/acl.d/collectd-exec-lantiqdsl.json`
+  extends the ACL (access control list) to allow the shell script to access dsl metrics via ubus
 * `/www/luci-static/resources/statistics/rrdtool/definitions/exec.js`
   definitions for statistics display in LuCI
 * optional: `/www/luci-static/resources/statistics/rrdtool.js`
   improved/modified statistics display script, allowing for more control over the graphs' visual parameters

+Reboot the system to have the ACL extension to take effect.

 Enable the script in collectd: